manosetro/lucene-solr/solr/contrib/ltr/README.md

     `ant dist`
     `ant server`

-2. Run the example to setup the index
+2. Run the example to setup the index, enabling the ltr plugin

-   `./bin/solr -e techproducts`
+   `./bin/solr -e techproducts -Dsolr.ltr.enabled=true`

 3. Deploy features and a model